blukatdevelopment/ManafestArena/Planning/stories.md

 **Description**:
 As a player, I should see a visual representation of each of the three characters I can choose.

-**name**: Skin the UI
-**Description**:
-As a player, I should see a visual theme in the menus that identifies I am playing ManafestArena.

 **name**: Finalize rest site menu
 **Description**:
 As a player, I should be able to pick between restoring health and a character upgrade.